haasr/fm_transmitter/README.rst

 Usage
 -----

-After you have compiled and created a playlist, its time to test it out.
+After you have compiled and created a playlist, it's time to test it out.
 You can launch the program by navigating to "fmpirate/" and typing:

 .. code:: bash